Karl O'Sullivan

-Karl O'Sullivan is an Irish professional footballer who plays for League of Ireland First Division club Treaty United.
+Karl O'Sullivan is an Irish professional footballer who plays for Heidelberg United.
 He plays as a right midfielder and occasionally as a right-back.

 Club career

 O'Sullivan started his career with Limerick, starting with the under-19's then progressing up to the first team.
 He made his debut against Shamrock Rovers in a 2–1 defeat.
 He scored his first goal in a 6–3 away win against Waterford, scoring in the 22nd minute to make it 3–0.
 In January 2020 O'Sullivan transferred to Finn Harps, following Limerick's demise.
 He scored in his second game for the club, the winner against Sligo Rovers.

 In December 2021 Sligo Rovers announced that they had signed O'Sullivan on a two-year contract.

 O'Sullivan signed for Galway United in 2024.
 On 12 November 2024, it was announced that O'Sullivan had departed after 1 season with the club.